amondnet/claude-lsp-cli/HOOK_DOCUMENTATION.md

 3. **JSON output is optional**: Hooks can return plain text (stdout) or JSON.
 If JSON parsing fails, stdout is treated as plain text.

 4. **The user's assumption was incorrect**: PostToolUse with exit code 2 does NOT stop Claude.
 It only shows feedback.

+## LSP Diagnostics Implementation

+Our LSP diagnostics hook uses exit codes strategically:
+- **Exit 0**: No errors found in code
+- **Exit 1**: Hook failed to run (timeout, crash, parse error)
+- **Exit 2**: Errors found in code (for PostToolUse) - shows diagnostic feedback to user

+This means when PostToolUse finds TypeScript/ESLint errors, it exits with code 2 to ensure the diagnostic report is visible to the user without blocking Claude's operation.

 ## Hook Data Structure (stdin JSON)